 - Educational Development

 - International Awareness and Involvement

 For more information about sorority, please visit our national website, http://www.deltasigmatheta.org/

 The Iota Omega chapter of Delta Sigma Theta Sorority, Inc. was chartered on April 14, 1973 by Daphne Lynch Moss.
 Since our charter, we have been dedicated to scholarship, sisterhood and service with an emphasis in the African-American community.
 For more detailed information about our chapter, visit our website http://iqdst.weebly.com/

-The Ignyting Iota Omega chapter has annually hosted an empowering Women's Retreat in the Fall and a scholarship pageant in the spring for the past 27 years on the Texas State University campus.
+The Igniting Iota Omega chapter has annually hosted an empowering Women's Retreat in the fall semester and a scholarship pageant in the spring for the past 27 years on the Texas State University campus.

 Our chapter was awarded the Outstanding Collegiate Chapter and Excellence in Programming at our 52nd National Convention this past summer.
 Furthermore, during last spring we were awareded Organization of the Year and was recognized for Diversity Programming at the USAC Awards.
 Our past present, Asia Woods, was awarded Greek Woman of the Year at the BSA Image Awards.